any-nickname/a2as-demo/README.md

 ### Project setup

-This project supports two ways of connecting llm models: using hugging face, or using local model through LM Studio.

-Before launching the project, you need to create a `.env` file in the root of the repository and fill it with the necessary data.
-As an example, you can use the `.env.example` file.
-Fill in the file according to the model connection method you are using.
+All you need to launch the application is to create `.env` file in the root of repository and fill it with the necessary data, depending on the method of llm model connection you are using.
+Please see `.env.example` file as an example.

+This project supports two ways of connecting llm models: using hugging face, or using local model.

+When `.env` file is created, setup dependencies from `requirements.txt` file and run `app.py`.
+You are good to go!

 ### Attack performing